RamonHernandez1/osticket-prereqs/README.md

 <p>
 </p>
 <p>
-osTicket has been installed now we enable IIS (internet information services).
-In the virtual machine click the start menu, type control panel then select uninstall a program. on top left select "Turn windows features on or off".
-A list will appear from there  you will enable Internet Information Services.
+osTicket has been installed now we need to enable IIS (internet information services).
+In the virtual machine, click the start menu, type control panel click it and select uninstall a program.
+On top left select Turn windows features on or off and  A list will appear from there  you will begin to enable IIS (Internet Information Services).